 We published an Equality Impact Assessment (PDF, 676.7KB) for the 2021 Census alongside the December 2018 White Paper.
 This was updated with a new assessment published alongside the laying of the Census Order.

 Data Protection Impact Assessment

-We are committed to ensuring that privacy and confidentiality is upheld for the 2021 Census.
-We have published a Data Protection Impact Assessment (DPIA) (PDF, 728.8KB).
-A DPIA has been undertaken to help us identify and minimise the data protection risks for the 2021 Census.
+We have published a Data Protection Impact Assessment (DPIA) (PDF, 728.8KB) for Census 2021.
+A DPIA has been undertaken to help us identify and minimise the data protection risks for the census.
 The published version has been shortened so as not to include any detail that may present any security or data protection risks.